vyanev1/Brickwork/README.md

 2. Then, add a single value separated by a space for each line N and following column M describing the bricks layout in the first layer.\
 NOTE: Each brick is marked with two equal numbers written in the squares of the area that are covered by this brick.
-All bricks are marked with whole numbers MentorMate, Inc. © All Rights Reserved & Confidential ranging from 1 to the total number of the bricks.
+All bricks are marked with whole numbers ranging from 1 to the total number of the bricks.
 M and N are even numbers not exceeding 100.

 ### Output: